glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 A single investment in a real estate asset can be large and constitute a significant portion of an investor’s assets, bringing a high level of concentrated, property-specific risk.

 Real estate is generally illiquid and, if held for a long time, may have a significant unrealized taxable gain.
 A seller considering sale or monetization of a property should consider its current value relative to historical and expected value in the future, taxes on any transaction, availability of credit, and interest rate levels.

-Strategies to consider
-include:
+Strategies to consider include:

 - Mortgage financing can be an attractive strategy to raise funds without loss of control of the property.
-With a nonrecourse loan the lender’s only recourse is to seize the property if the loan is not paid.
+With a non-recourse loan the lender’s only recourse is to seize the property if the loan is not paid.
 The borrower effectively has a put option on the property.
-If the property value falls below the loan amount, the borrower can default on the loan, keep the loan proceeds, and “put” the property to the lender.
+If the property value falls below the loan amount, the borrower can default on the loan, keep the loan proceeds, and "put" the property to the lender.

 - A donor-advised fund or charitable trust can allow the property owner to take a tax deduction, gift more money to the charity, and influence the use of the donation.